 Propose an exhibition

-The School of Art galleries accept proposals for exhibitions in Harry Wood Gallery and Step Gallery.
-All art students, faculty, alumni, groups or individuals are eligible to apply.
+Looking for a space to show your artwork or organize an exhibition?
+The School of Art galleries accept exhibition proposals in Harry Wood Gallery and Step Gallery.
+All ASU School of Art students, faculty, alumni, and ASU affiliated groups/individuals are eligible to apply.
 Exhibitions are scheduled throughout the semester and the galleries maintain scheduled operating hours.
-While exhibitors may request a specific space, successful proposals are generally placed in the most suitable and available space.

 - Suitability for venue.